 You can also include any of these gifts as extras when you send wine as a gift online.
 For example, if you buy a bottle from a retailer, ask the retailer to include a gift card in the package so that your recipient can buy more of that wine or another bottle they’ve been hoping to try.
-Or, you can buy them a few ageable, quality wines and offer to pay to professionally store for them for a few years.
+If you give a few age-worthy, quality wines, you could also offer to pay to professionally store them for a few years.
 With so many options available to you, you’ll find the perfect gift for every wine enthusiast in your life.

 Whether you are starting your high-end wine collection or adding to an established portfolio, Vinfolio is your partner in buying, selling, and professional storage.
 Contact us today to get access to the world’s finest wine.